microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgIdentityConditionalAccessAuthenticationContextClassReference.md

 ```

 ### -DisplayName
-The display name is the friendly name of the authenticationContextClassReference.
-This value should be used to identify the authentication context class reference when building user facing admin experiences.
+A friendly name that identifies the authenticationContextClassReference object when building user-facing admin experiences.
-For example, selection UX.
+For example, a selection UX.

 ```yaml
 Type: System.String